Champions League and Europa League finals postponed because of coronavirus pandemic | Goal.com

 The Women's Champions League final has also been postponed.

-The decision was widely expected given the scale of the pandemic, but was formally taken following a video conference chaired by UEFA president Aleksander Ceferin.
+The decision was widely expected given the scale of the pandemic, but was formally taken by a working group set up by UEFA in response to the outbreak.

+The group, comprising of representatives of European clubs and leagues, made the decision in a video conference chaired by UEFA president Aleksander Ceferin.

 No decision has yet been taken on alternative dates.